tseropian/seropian.io-v3/README.md

 # Seropian.io
-This is the 3rd version of my personal landing page, using Hugo, AWS and Terraform
+This is the 3rd version of my personal landing page, using Hugo, Tailwind CSS, AWS and Terraform

 ## To Do
 - [ ] Landing page built using Hugo